Faucett Perú: Destinations

 Faucett Perú served the following destinations:

 According to the February 15, 1985 edition of the Official Airline Guide (OAG), Faucett was also serving Owen Roberts International Airport on Grand Cayman in the Cayman Islands as an intermediate stop on its service between Lima and Miami.

 Fleet

+At March 1990, the airline had 1,300 employees and a fleet of ten aircraft that consisted of two Boeing 727-200s, one Boeing 737-100, four Boeing 737-200s and three McDonnell Douglas DC-8-50s.

-Faucett Perú operated the following equipment all through its history:
+Overall, Faucett Perú operated the following equipment at various times during its history: